 Check the position of your baby when you are feeding, and make sure the baby’s head isn’t too far forward or too far back.
 The ideal position is to sit them up at a 45-degree angle holding the head so you can still see the neck.

 Colic is a tricky issue to solve as it isn’t always obvious what is causing the babies digestion to be unsettled.
 The first thing to look at is the formula – try a few different brands in case one contains something that doesn’t agree with your baby.
 Then check the teat as it is possible that the flow is too fast or slow – if your baby is choking on the milk then go down a flow size.
 While you are looking at the teat, make sure that it is the correct shape for your baby and that a seal is created that isn’t broken during the feed.

 It is important to correctly wind a colicky baby and I have a trick to make this as effective as possible.
 When you feed, stop every three to five minutes – wind your baby until they burp – and then continue the feed.
 Repeat this until the end of the feed.

 I bet you didn’t realise how obsessed you’d become about poo!
 How big, how often, what colour!!
 Every baby has their own natural routine and what is normal for your baby might not be the same as for everyone else’s.
 However, if your baby hasn’t had a poo for 48 hours then he might be constipated.
-Bottle fed babies tend to poo less than breast fed babies and, after 2 days, you’ll need to help them out.
+Bottle fed babies tend to poo less than breastfed babies and, after two days, you’ll need to help them out.